BraftonSupport/BraftonJoomla3Component/README.md

 ##Configure Joomla 3##

+1. Set up a Category to use for import. {recommend blog, news ect}
+2. Set up a Menu Item as a blog list.
+	1. Under Details select the category you created in the previous step.
+	2. Under Category change Subcategory levels to "none"
+	3. Under blog layout change include subcategories to "all"
+	4. Under blog Layout change Category Order to No Order.
+	5. Under blog Layout change Article Order to "most recent first"

 _For premium content and videos you must enable script and iframes in your wysiwyg editor._

 Extensions -> Plugin Manager -> {your wysiwyg editor} most likely Editor - TinyMCE